 A good chicken soup depends on three things: quality ingredients, good cooking technique, and the right seasonings.
-Once you have the first two out of the way, you need to concentrate on achieving your soup’s ideal flavor profile with the use of herbs and spices.
-Here is a look at some of the best spices for chicken soup:
+Once you have the first two out of the way, you need to concentrate on achieving your soup’s ideal flavor profile using herbs and spices.
+Here is a look at some of the best spices for chicken soup.

 As the most basic spice, salt is essential to the umami flavor profile of good chicken soup.
 Not only will it make it more savory, it will also balance out the other seasonings and give your soup the classic brothy flavor that we all expect.

 You can make soup without MSG, but MSG is what puts all good soups over the top.
 MSG is why bouillon cubes are considered a kitchen staple.
-You don’t have to use bouillon cubes to get the chicken soup flavor, all you need is quality chicken if you have MSG in your spice cabinet.
-You can find it sold in your local grocery store under the brand name Accent, but pretty much all Asian stores carry an affordable version.
+You don’t have to use bouillon cubes to get the chicken soup flavor; all you need is quality chicken if you have MSG in your spice cabinet.
+You can find it sold in your local grocery store under the brand name Accent, but almost all Asian stores carry an affordable version.

-No single herb is more important to the traditional chicken soup flavor as celery.
-Its savory, herbaceous flavor profile is distinctive and chopped celery stems are crucial to the appearance and texture of the soup.
+No herb is more important to the traditional chicken soup flavor than celery.
+Its savory, herbaceous flavor profile is distinctive, and chopped celery stems are crucial to the appearance and texture of the soup.
 To get the right flavor, it is best to add a couple of whole celery stalks to your stock at the start of the cooking time and then some chopped stalks about 20 minutes before serving.

 Marjoram or oregano

 The dried herb should be added near the start of your cooking time, the fresh herb closer to the end, In both cases, they will provide a woodsy flavor with hints of pine and camphor.
 Marjoram and oregano are perfect for complementing the meaty taste of the broth while also pairing nicely with the other seasonings.